Ashish-Arya-CS/AITS-Internship/README.md

 # AITS-Internship

--This repository contains all the used cases which I have worked on during my 3 months internship phase at AITS.
+-This repository contains all the used cases which I have worked on during my three months internship phase at AITS.